Feuerlabs/exometer_core/doc/README.md

 The grand total of all values received during the lifetime of the probe is also available.

-The available data points under a metric using the spiral entry are `count` (grand total) and `one` (sum for the last time span).

-#### <a name="exometer_folsom_[entry]">exometer_folsom [entry]</a> ####

-The folsom entry integrates with the folsom metrics package provided by the boundary repo at github.
-Updated values sent to the folsom entry can be forwarded to folsom's counter, histogram, duration, meter, and spiral.

-Folsom integration is provided as a backup.
-New code using Exometer Core should use the native probes that duplicate folsom.

 #### <a name="exometer_function_[entry]">exometer_function [entry]</a> ####